 #4 Rank Higher in Searches

-Your content affords you the opportunity to weave in keywords that will help you rank higher in Google search.
-The more you post relevant content, the higher your authority, and that means more traffic to your website.
+Your content allows you to weave in keywords that will help you rank higher in Google search.
+The more you post relevant content, the higher your authority, which means more traffic to your website.
 We all know that no one (well, almost no one) ventures past the first page of search results, so the higher and longer you rank, the better!

 #5 Attract Your Target Customer

-Yes, the purpose of content marketing is to attract leads, but you don’t want unqualified leads that will never result in a sale.
+Yes, content marketing aims to attract leads, but you don’t want unqualified leads that will never result in a sale.
 Instead, you want to attract your target customer, your ideal buyer, so that you don’t waste time with the uninterested.
-So, how does content marketing bring in the ideal customer?
-Put simply, only those who are interested in your industry will search out your content.
+So, how does content marketing bring in the perfect customer?
+Put, only those who are interested in your industry will search out your content.
 And only those who search out your content will click your CTAs and end up perusing your landing page and viewing your products or services.
 This means that quality leads will be considering purchasing from you.

 #6 Get People Marketing FOR You

 When your content is valuable, relevant, and solves a problem, you can expect people to want to share it to benefit others in their social circles.
-And when that happens, there’s almost no limit to how many people can stumble upon your content in their feeds.
+When that happens, there’s almost limitless to how many people can stumble upon your content in their feeds.
 Just make sure that, when you create content, you do so with purpose.
 People won’t share content that didn’t help them in any way.

 Time to Create More Content

 A featured snippet is that first box that pops up in a Google Search just above the ranked results.
-It provides information or answers a question that users commonly ask.
-This answer could be a picture, video, list, or text explanation that is relevant to a question or topic that the user has typed into the Google Search bar.
-Essentially, Google searches for the best, most relevant answer and places it in this coveted spot.
+Also, it provides information or answers a question that users commonly ask.
+This answer could be a picture, video, list, or text explanation relevant to a question or topic that the user has typed into the Google Search bar.
+Essentially, Google searches for the best, most appropriate answer, and places it in this coveted spot.
 Technically, if you land a featured snippet, you’re in position 0 because it pops up ahead of position 1, which is the top of the ranked results.
 What a place to be!